LaurelineP/exploration__graphql-apollo-react/README.md

 2. ApolloProvider: component wraping your application to set the context of your app
     allowing to connect your application with your apollo-client
 3. Query: a react-component using render props to share GraphQL data
+-   when using dynamic values we need to restructure the static query to allow to use
+variables props